top banner

 Can I Use a Higher Wattage Charger for My Laptop?

-Yes, you can use a higher wattage charger for your laptop without causing damage.
+Yes, you can use a charger with higher watts to charge laptop without causing damage.
 Your laptop will only draw the power it needs.
 However, it won't charge your laptop faster.
-For example, it's fine and safe to use 100w charger for 65w laptop.
+For example, it's fine and safe to use 100W charger for 65W laptop.
 You can find more quality laptop chargers at Anker.

 How to Check Laptop Charging Wattage?